Jesús Colón: Literary themes

 Colón, in addition to writing for different newspapers and working for community organizations, also had different literary publications.
 In 1961 he published A Puerto Rican in New York, and other sketches, containing various vignettes about his life.
 He also had two posthumous collections, titled Lo que el pueblo me dice--: crónicas de la colonia puertorriqueña en Nueva York and The way it was, and other writings: historical vignettes about the New York Puerto Rican community.
 In addition to these works, there is also The Jesús Colón Papers.
 Many of the themes that Colón wrote about in his various newspaper columns also appeared in his literature.

 One theme that Colón often wrote about included the topic of race and, in particular, his own racial experience of being African-American.
 In one poem, titled "Black is Beautiful," written in Spanish, Colón writes about his race as being beautiful.
 In one Vignette from A Puerto Rican in New York, and other sketches titled "The Mother, the Young Daughter, Myself, and All of Us," Colón writes about being called a racial slur by a young white girl, despite Colón having never spoken a word to her.

 Another theme that appears in Colón's literature is related to the struggle of the lower classes.
-In a poem from The Jesús Colón Papers titled "Acrostico," Colón writes about those who are forced to work everyday and compares them to slaves.
+In a poem from The Jesús Colón Papers titled "Acrostico," Colón writes about those who are forced to work every day and compares them to slaves.
 Colón also wrote about class struggles in a vignette titled "Two Men With But One Pair of Pants," as Colón detailed how he used to share a pair of work pants with his brother, Joaquin.
 After Colón arrived in New York, the two brothers, despite both having a job, could not afford to pay for another pair of pants.
 As a result, they would share the pants together.
 It was not until a man gave Colón 10 dollars that the two were able to have their own pair of pants.